yangyijune/yangyijune.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 *I am a third-year Ph.D. student of [CUhk REliable Laboratory (CURE)](https://cure-lab.github.io/), in the Department of [Computer Science and Engineering](https://www.cse.cuhk.edu.hk/), **The Chinese University of Hong Kong**, supervised by [Prof. Qiang Xu](https://scholar.google.com/citations?user=eSiKPqUAAAAJ&hl=zh-CN).
+Our lab is focus on AI security and AI robustness related tasks.
 Before that, I got my M.Phil of EE from **Tsinghua University** in 2019.
 My current research interests span the fields of AI security and Deep Learning, including Adversarial Example defense, Out of distribution detection, Deep Generative Models and Self-supervised learning.*